 Now let’s pack.

+A note about boxes.
 Some will argue to get boxes of all the same size and from the same place.
 You can, that’s fine.
 I wasn’t ever too worried about that.
 I liked having various sizes of boxes to fit different things better.
 AND then you don’t overstuff the bigger boxes so they are hard to carry.
 We used any box we could get our hands on.
 So pretty much it looked like Amazon and Parent’s Choice Diapers sponsored our move every time.
 Just don’t plan on packing everything in the big boxes.
+Especially books!

 If you’ve ever moved you know the pain of looking at your stack of boxes fresh off the uhaul (or out of the borrowed horse trailer if you move like us) and not having any clue which of the “Kitchen Stuff” boxes the hamburger helper and pan is in and this is what you feel like:

-List out the rooms in YOUR NEW HOUSE/APARTMENT on the first page.
+In my Notes app I start a Packing List note.
+List out the rooms in YOUR NEW HOUSE/APARTMENT.
 Kitchen.
 Bathrooms (lump them all together, makes it easy).
 Storage.
 Yard/Outside.
 Laundry.
 Master Bedroom.
 Kids Bedrooms (separate or all together, however works best for your family size).
 Living Room.
-Etc. Now you know how many colors of tape you need to grab.
-And feel free to lump rooms in.
-We did red for all bedrooms.
-Assign each room (or room group, like the kitchen and dining room can go together) a color of tape.
+Etc. Now you know how many label colors you need to grab.
+For the label pack I like it comes with 8 colors, so I just group my house into 8 categories.
+For example, we did red for all bedrooms.
+Assign each room (or room group, like the kitchen and dining room can go together) a color.

-I had someone ask once about doing colors of sharpie’s instead and you can, but sometimes the way the ink dries it’s hard to see the color, and if you think you’ll use the boxes again for moving, tape is a better route.
+I had someone ask once about doing colors of sharpie’s instead and you can, but sometimes the way the ink dries it’s hard to see the color, and if you think you’ll use the boxes again for moving, labels or tape are a better route.

 Okay, NOW let’s pack you up.

 Start packing up the things you don’t use as often and the things you won’t need between now and your move.
 Books, wall hangings, off season clothes, decor, storage, etc. Let’s say you start in your living room.
-Get you a box, tape up the bottom nice and secure, and then grab your index, a pen, and the coordinating color of tape.
+Get you a box, tape up the bottom nice and secure, and then grab your index, a sharpie, and the coordinating color of label.

-The next box you pack in the living room is LR2.
-Then LR3.
+The next box you pack in the living room is “Living Room 2”.
+Then “Living Room 3”.
 And so on.
 If you’re doing all the bedrooms in red tape, you can label them by room, but keep the number sequence in order.
 For example if bedroom box 1 is from the master bedroom, label that Master 1 on red (or whatever your bedroom tape color is).
 Then if the next bedroom box is from the kids room label that Kids 2.
 Keep the number sequence in order for each color!
 It avoids confusion and simplifies the list making.

 Pack every room like this.
 Resist the urge to make Misc.
 Boxes, and resist the urge to ditch the list.
 It feels like it slows things down but I promise it’ll make your life easier!

-In the last move I would spend time at the end of each day I packed typing up the index into the notes on my phone and computer (thankfully they synced so I only had to do it once).
+If you’re using a physical notebook, I’d suggest at least typing the index into a google or word document at the end of each day.
 Having the list in multiple places in case one gets lost is a GREAT idea.
 And I’ll explain the benefits of the digital list in just a minute.

 We didn’t ever buy the bubble wrap or packing paper.
 We used our towels, dishcloths, curtains, baby blankets, and walmart bags as padding when it was needed.
 Less money to spend, less trash to deal with afterward.